This beaded snowflake ornament craft for kids is a great winter project that provides opportunities to work on fine motor skills and number sense.

 Finishing the Snowflakes

-I hope this article helped you think of some ways that you can incorporate learning concepts into a fun winter snowflake craft.
+I hope this article helped you think of some ways that you can incorporate learning concepts into a fun winter beaded snowflake craft for kids.
 Do you have additional ideas?
 I would love to hear them!
-All you have to do is leave a comment below.

 Want to switch of the activity a little bit?
 Maybe you’re looking for a space-themed craft activity.
 You can also use the same concept to make a beaded star craft.

 If you are looking for additional hands-on winter and snowflake themed activities for your kids, check out the resources from my store below: